• Americas First Volunteer Firefighter Pipe Band •

 It all began in July of 1985, when members of the Lynbrook, NY Fire Department decided that a countywide Emerald Society was long overdue.
 They held a membership drive at the Nassau County Parade and Drill, held in Levittown, NY and the society was established.
 Firefighter Paul Newman of the Levittown Fire Department was charged with forming a pipe band.
 He would become the band’s first Pipe Major.
 In October of 1985, the first meeting was held at Levittown Fire Department headquarters.
 The band was originally known as "Fir Na Tine" which means "Men of Fire" in Gaelic.

-Currently, the band has thrived under the leadership of several band members; Pipe Major Emeritus Bobby Hughes has been a consistent leader in the band since its creation in 1985.
+Currently, the band has thrived under the leadership of several band members; Pipe Major Emeritus Bobby Hughes is the current band manager and has been a consistent leader in the band since its creation in 1986.
 Bobby continues to be an integral part band and he currently holds the position of Drum Major.
 Bobby is also very active keeping the band current on social media.
 In addition, long time member and current president Ed Moore has done an excellent job running the band.
 Ed has been a member of the band since 1998 and has run several successful journals for the band.
-Alan Jacoby has been the band manager since 2010 and has done an excellent job keeping the band successful and active.
 Our current Pipe Major, Tom Moran, has really focused on improving the musicality of the band.
 As a result, we are a more technically sound band.